tfeldmann/organize/docs/rules.md

 Organize checks your rules from top to bottom.
 For every resource in each location (top to bottom) it will check whether the filters apply (top to bottom) and then execute the given actions (top to bottom).

-So with this minimal configuration it will print "Hello World!" for each file it finds in `"~/some/location"`.
+So with this minimal configuration it will print "Hello World!" for each file it finds in your Desktop.

 ## Rule options